 As of January 30, 2022, our year-over-year headcount increased from 1,394 to 1,439 full-time employees worldwide, of whom 1,043 employees were based outside of the U.S. There were 577 employees in research and development, 291 employees in sales, marketing and field services, and 190 employees in general and administrative functions.
 The remaining employees support operational activities, including product and test engineering, assembly, manufacturing, distribution and quality functions.
 Our focus on innovation gives us a unique appreciation to the importance of recruitment, retention and the professional development of our employees.
 In fiscal year 2022, we enhanced our talent acquisition processes and capabilities, recruiting additional talent acquisition specialists to focus on the increasingly complex talent market and building our pipeline for an even more diverse and inclusive workforce.
-The health and wellbeing of our employees are located is an important part of our culture.
+The health and wellbeing of our employees and their families remains our highest priority, and supporting and improving the local communities in which our employees are located is an important part of our culture.
 We continue to benchmark and enhance our total compensation and benefits packages across the 19 countries in which we are located.